AdaptOR2021/AdaptOR2021.github.io/index.md

 - No additional training data and no models pre-trained on other datasets are allowed.
 - Each team is only allowed to register once and all submissions must be done from the same account.
 - A single participant is only allowed to be part of one team.
-- Paticipanting teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
+- Paticipating teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
 Failure of submitting the paper will render the submission invalid.

 ### Prizes
 Certificates will be provided for the top 3 performing teams.
 We are in the process of seeking sponsorship of the winner(s) of the challenge from industry partners.
 (TBA)